Houmgaor/MHFrontier-Blender-Addon/README.md

 ## In this fork (Houmgaor/)

+- Some models could not load with the original add-on.
 - Compatibility with Blender 2.8+.
 - Correctly scale and orient models.
 - Less memory usage, preventing crash.